preetika-cyber/ctf-writeups/vnit-ctf-2026/web/trust-me-im-a-doctor/README.md

 ## 🧠 Key Learning

-- Never trust client-side data
+- NoSQL databases are vulnerable to injection if not sanitized
-- Parameter tampering is a common vulnerability
+- Authentication bypass is a critical issue